sourcegraph/handbook/content/departments/engineering/teams/code-intelligence/glossary.md

 N.B.
 In the context of building/linking code, "symbol" is sometimes used as shorthand for "object code symbol" rather than "semantic symbol."
 For example, most compilers do not emit object code symbols for local variables (they are directly manipulated on the stack or in registers).
 However, an indexer will usually want to emit semantic symbols for locals to enable code navigation.

-However, in the context of Code Intel, we are ~almost never interested in talking about object code symbols.[^object-code-symbols] So it makes sense to use "symbol" instead of the longer "semantic symbol."
+However, in the context of code navigation, we are ~almost never interested in talking about object code symbols.[^object-code-symbols] So it makes sense to use "symbol" instead of the longer "semantic symbol."

-[^object-code-symbols]: This could potentially change, if say, we integrated Code Intel with tools that aggregate/emit stack traces for native code.
+[^object-code-symbols]: This could potentially change, if say, we integrated code navigation with tools that aggregate/emit stack traces for native code.

 ### symbols sidebar